bmfukushima/KatanaWidgets/SuperTools/Constraint/README.md

 to override their current transforms.
 This will keep the object in the same position in space, rotation, scale, etc, while constraining any further manipulations to the target object.

+Maintain offset is only available for point, orient, scale, and parent/child constraints.

 ### Constraint Parameters
 This is a teledrop parameters, that will automatically update to the constraint node when the **Constraint Type** is changed.